kelseyyll/Causal-Inference-Analysis/README.md

 - **Visualization**: The project includes visualizations to explore time series trends, seasonality, and correlation.

 ## Usage
 Run the provided `.py` script to simulate the data, perform the analysis, and visualize the results.
-Ensure you have the necessary Python packages installed, including pandas, numpy, matplotlib, seaborn, and CausalImpact.
+The Python packages used include pandas, numpy, matplotlib, seaborn, and CausalImpact.

 ## Author
 - Kelsey Lin